 Personal & Career Counseling

-Located on the second floor of the library in B-301, the Learning Centre aims to enhance and support the educational programs of Champlain College Saint-Lambert by providing extended assess to technological and educational support services.
+Located on the second floor of the library, the Learning Centre aims to enhance and support the educational programs of Champlain College Saint-Lambert by providing extended access to technological and educational support services.

 Students may visit the Learning Centre to study with a tutor, to work on a computer, or to pick up a handout on study skills.
 Peer tutors are available in just about every subject.
-Our peer tutors take a course called “To Teach Is to Learn” which focuses on tutoring skills and techniques.
+Our peer tutors take a course which focuses on tutoring skills and techniques.
 All requests for help are carefully evaluated.
-If a tutor is not currently available, an Educational Media Centre, Learning Centre & Library attempt will be made to find one or students will be direct to alternative sources of help.
 Computers are accessible for student use during library hours.
-The Centre houses a variety of programs to assist students with word processing, Internet access and course related software.
+The Centre houses a variety of programs to assist students with word processing, Internet access and course-related software.

-Students who require tutoring services must make an appointment with Doreen Kelly in the Learning Centre for assessment.
+Students who require tutoring services must make an appointment with Doreen Kelly in the Learning Centre.

 The George Wallace Library

-The George Wallace Library collection consists of over 80,000 books, periodical titles, government publications, videos/DVD’s, CD’s, cassettes, CD-ROMs and computer disks.
+The George Wallace Library collection consists of over 80,000 titles (books, periodicals, government publications and videos/DVDs).
 You can use the Library for individual or group study, to research your assignments, or to browse through the many popular paperbacks or books you might want to read just for fun.
 The Library occupies the second and third floors of B-Block.